 - contractual agreements with the recipients of personal data, for example, standard contractual clauses approved by the European Commission,

-- adherence to agreed codes of conduct, certification mechanisms and binding and enforceable commitments assumed by the recipient about the application of adequate guarantees for the protection of the transferred data.
+- Adherence to decided codes of conduct, certification mechanisms and binding and enforceable commitments assumed by the recipient about the application of adequate guarantees for the protection of transferred data.

 Finally, if a transfer of personal data is planned to a country that is not subject to any of the above adequacy provisions, and in the absence of adequate guarantees, the transfer can be made based on several exceptions in specific situations.

-For example, when a person gives explicit consent to the proposed transfer after having received all the necessary information about the risks related to such transfer.
+For example, when a person gives consent to the proposed transfer after receiving all the necessary information about the risks related to such a transfer.

-For international countries lacking the necessary adequacy provisions, you are required by the GDPR obligation to establish a framework of certification and adopt a code of conduct for your business to fulfil its responsibility in offering adequate guarantees to ensure no risk to the privacy of the owner of the personal information being transferred.
+For international countries lacking the vital adequacy provisions, you are required under the General Data Protection Regulation (GDPR) to develop a system of certification and adopt a code of conduct for your company to meet its responsibility to offer adequate guarantees to ensure that there is no risk to the privacy of the owner of the personal information whose data is being transferred.

-Business organisations are propelled to adopt the mechanisms set out by the GDPR obligation to obtain consent to comply with this new vision, to ensure that consent and permission is free, informed, specific, definite and explicit.
-Using tools that demonstrate individual consent so that there is entirely no doubt, is one of the most critical challenges that those responsible for the handling the data will have to assume in their organisation.
+Business organisations are propelled to adopt the mechanisms set out under the General Data Protection Regulation (GDPR) to obtain consent to comply with this new vision, to ensure that consent and permission is free, informed, specific, definite and explicit.
+Using tools that demonstrate individual consent to make it doubtless entirely, is one of the most critical challenges.
+Those who are responsible for handling the data will have to assume this in their organisation.

-Cybercrime is growing globally, and a certain dystopia is emerging regarding how personal information is being mistreated thus creating victims of online fraud, hacking, phishing, ransomware.
+Cybercrime is growing globally, and a particular dystopia is emerging regarding how personal information is being mistreated, thus creating victims of online fraud, hacking, phishing, ransomware.
 There has to be a corresponding rise in policing and fighting this abuse and harm against innocent individuals whose information is not adequately protected.
-In this regard, the GDPR obligation is a welcome unified model for everyone who processes customer data.
+In this way, the GDPR obligation is a welcome unified model for those who process customer data.

-Most global organisations should have in place a structured plan and a good knowledge of the GDPR, and the consequences of non-compliance.
+Most global organisations should have in place a structured plan and a good knowledge of the General Data Protection Regulation (GDPR), and the consequences of non-compliance.
 GDPR obligation fines are high for businesses,

 - Up to 4% of their annual revenue or